NRJ900/UniTrack/README.md

 ```bash
 npm run dev
 ```
-The app will be live at http://localhost:5173/ (if using Vite)
+The app will be live at http://localhost:xxxx/

 ---